 This is why it’s important not to relax until the moment the contract is signed and refrain from keeping your candidates waiting for too long — otherwise, there’s a possibility they might accept another offer in the meantime.

-According to Michelle, you should let your candidates know about your decision within four to six weeks from the beginning of the process.
+According to Michelle, you should let your candidates know about your decision within 4 to 6 weeks from the beginning of the process.

 “The recruitment process can vary in length depending on the role and the company.
 However, it’s important to try and make a decision within a reasonable timeframe.
 This way, candidates won’t be left waiting for weeks or even months to find out if they’ve got the job.